-- 1. A truck or van that carries an organized collection of library materials; - 2.
-A paid staff; and - 3.
-Regularly scheduled hours (bookmobile stops) for being open to the public.
+- a truck or van that carries an organized collection of library materials; - 2. a paid staff; and - 3. regularly scheduled hours (bookmobile stops) for being open to the public.

 Note: A separate outlet record may be created for each bookmobile.
-You may wish to create separate outlet records for individual bookmobiles if (1) they have different addresses and/or (2) they have different Metropolitan Status Codes (see outlet data element #710).
+You may wish to create separate outlet records for individual bookmobiles if (1) they have different addresses and/or (2) they have different Metropolitan Status Codes.
 Alternatively, a bookmobile outlet record may include more than one bookmobile.

 CE-Central Library.
-This is one type of single outlet library (SO) or the library which is the operational center of a multiple-outlet library (MO or MA).
+This is one type of single outlet library (SO) or the library which is the operational center of a multipleoutlet library (MO or MA).
 Usually all processing is centralized here and the principal collections are housed here.
 Synonymous with main library.